 3. Start a blog

 Can’t leave this one off the list… blogging has worked out pretty well for me, lol.
-If you need some quick tips, check out my article on how to start a blog.

 From selling ad space to influencer marketing to affiliate marketing to product sales to guest posts, there are countless ways to monetize a blog if you’re creative and smart.

 Actually, some of the biggest sites on the internet (and likely some of your favorite sites) started out as blogs: Huffington Post, Techcrunch, Perez Hilton, Life Hacker… to name a few.
 The top blogs bring in 6-figure incomes per MONTH (HuffPo does 7).
 Within the top earners, advertising banners and pay per click are the biggest revenue streams, with affiliate marketing not far behind.

 2. Make money using Facebook and Instagram Ads (3-4 hours)

 Understanding how to profit using Facebook and Instagram ads (they share the same dashboard) is a superpower.

 Gary V says on almost every keynote that we’ll look back at these years and wonder why didn’t we go harder with this “underpriced attention”.

 It usually takes some testing before finding profit, but once you’re there, you squeeze that juice as much as you can.